Approximate Tree Decompositions of Planar Graphs in Linear Time: Main Ideas

-If we are given a planar embedded graph $G$ with treewidth $k\in\Nat$ that has more than one \pq{crest} of height at least $\pq{2k+1}$ (or if this is true for one of the subgraphs $G'_i$ defined above) we cannot apply Theorem~\ref{the:Sep} to find one coast separator separating simultaneously all vertices of height at least $\pq{2k+1}$ from the coast since these vertices may not be connected.
-For cutting off the vertices of large height, one might use several coast separators---one for each connected component induced by the vertices of height at least $\pq{2k+1}$.
-However, if we insert the vertices of all coast separators into a tree decomposition of the remaining graph consisting of the vertices with \ff{a low height,} this may increase the width of the tree decomposition \fk{too much} since there may be more than a constant number of coast separators. \fy{This is the reason why} we search for further separators called {\em perfect crest separators} that \fk{are disjoint from the crests and that} \tty{partition} our graph $G$ (or $G'_i$) into smaller subgraphs---\pq{called {\em components}}---such that, for each \y{component} $C$ containing a non-empty set $V'$ of vertices of height at least $\pq{2k+1}$, there is a set $Y_{\CC}$ \fy{of vertices} with the following properties: \begin{itemize} \item[\fk{(P1)}] $Y_{\CC}$ is a coast separator \fk{of size $O(k)$} for $V'$. \item[\fk{(P2)}] $Y_{\CC}$ is contained in ${\CC}$. \item[\fk{(P3)}] Each vertex of $Y_{\CC}$ has height at least $k+1$. \end{itemize}
+If we are given a weighted plane graph $(G,\varphi,c)$ with weighted treewidth $k\in\Nat$ that has more than one crest of lower height at least $2k+1$, (or if this is true for one of the subgraphs $G'_i$ defined above) we cannot apply Theorem~\ref{the:Sep} to find one coast separator separating simultaneously all vertices of lower height at least $2k+1$ from the coast since these vertices may not be connected.
+For cutting off the vertices of large height, one might use several coast separators; one for each connected component induced by the vertices of lower height at least $2k+1$.
+However, if we insert the vertices of all coast separators into every bag of a tree decomposition for the graph with the vertices of small lower height, this may increase the width of the tree decomposition by more than a constant factor since there may be more than a constant number of coast separators. {This is the reason why}, for some suitable linear function $f:\Nat \rightarrow \Nat$ and some constant $q\in \Nat$, we search for further separators called {\em perfect crest separators} that are disjoint from the crests and that partition our graph~$G$ (or~$G'_i$) into smaller subgraphs---called {\em components}---such that, for each component~$C$ containing a non-empty set $V'$ of vertices of lower height at least $f(k)$, there is a set $Y_{\CC}$ {of vertices} with the following properties: \begin{itemize} \item[(P1)] $Y_{\CC}$ is a coast separator for $V'$ of weighted size $O(k)$. \item[(P2)] $Y_{\CC}$ is contained in ${\CC}$. \item[(P3)] $Y_{\CC}$ is disjoint to the set of vertices with lower height $\le q$. \end{itemize}

-\y{The main idea is that---in some kind similar to the construction above---we want to construct a tree decomposition separately for each component and afterwards to combine these tree decompositions to a tree decomposition of the whole graph.
-The properties above should guarantee that, \ff{for each tree decomposition computed for a component,} we have to add the vertices of at most one coast separator {into the bags of that tree decomposition}.
-We next \fy{try to guarantee} \tty{(P1)-(P3)}.}
+The main idea is that---in some kind similar to the construction above---we want to construct a tree decomposition separately for each component and afterwards to combine these tree decompositions to a tree decomposition of the whole graph.
+The properties above should guarantee that, for each tree decomposition computed for a component, we have to add the vertices of at most one coast separator {into the bags of that tree decomposition}.
+We next {try to guarantee} (P1)-(P3).

-{ For an illustration see also Figure~\ref{fig:1}.
-This figure shows the skyline of our graph where a vertex $v$ with a larger height than a vertex $u$ is drawn higher than $u$.